Step 0: Introductions that are in the listed category

 - It doesn’t need to be listed because it meets our definition of a naturally occurring chemical.

-- It’s a mixture (such as an alloy or hydrate).
+- It’s a mixture (such as an alloy or hydrate) – the Inventory only contains names of chemicals, not mixtures.

 - It's listed on the Inventory but the CAS name and CAS number are protected as confidential business information (CBI).
 You can ask us to check if your chemical is confidentially listed on the Inventory.